 New Construction: SUNY Canton's extraordinary recent growth has resulted in the construction of two new beautiful facilities.
 The College opened its \$42 million athletic facility in July 2011.
 The massive building includes a brand new ice arena, fitness center, basketball courts, field house, and swimming pool.
 Other recent additions include a beautiful, lighted, synthetic turf field and a baseball field.
 The combination of great facilities will provide our sports teams the best training and playing options.
-SUNY Canton Kangaroos is expanding its sports offerings and will add women's volleyball, men's golf and women's lacrosse in the 2011-12 academic year.
-That will bring the total number of sports teams to 12, including men's and women's basketball, cross country, soccer; men's ice hockey, softball and baseball.
+SUNY Canton is expanding its sports offerings and added women's volleyball, men's golf, women's lacrosse and men's lacrosse in the 2011-12 academic year.
+That brings the total number of sports teams to 13, including men's and women's basketball, cross country, soccer; men's ice hockey, softball and baseball.
+The Kangaroos will add women's ice hockey in 2012-13.